Potential Legal and Animal Cruelty Cases: Protect your Patient, Protect your Practice

 Dr. Sharma earned his DVM from Ontario Veterinary College at the University of Guelph, graduating in 1991 and completed a Small Animal Internship at the Ontario Veterinary College from 1994-95.
 After the internship he went into private practice as an Emergency and Critical Care clinician from 1995-2006.
 During this time, he established four radioactive iodine therapy units, the first private facilities of this kind in Canada.
 Dr. Sharma started his residency in Diagnostic Imaging at Cornell University in 2006, and became a Diplomate of the American College of Veterinary Radiology in 2009.
 He joined the faculty at the Western College of Veterinary Medicine, University of Saskatchewan, and taught there until 2011.
 Dr. Sharma joined the faculty of the College of Veterinary Medicine at the University of Georgia in 2011 and currently holds the position of associate professor in diagnostic imaging.
 His primary professional interests are thoracic imaging, computed tomography and education.

 Claudine Wilkins began her career as a prosecutor after earning her Master of Environmental Law and Policy at Vermont Law School in 1997, and her Juris Doctor (J.D.) in 1996.
-In 1998, she created an annual Animal Law Symposium currently hosted at the State Bar of Georgia.
+In 1998, she created an annual Animal Law, Enforcement and Shelter Symposium which unites veterinarians, legal professional and all those involved in animal cases.
+This year will be 20th annual symposium at the GA state Bar Headquarters.
 After prosecuting, she opened her own personal injury law ﬁrm and in 2004, she gained national attention in one of the largest verdicts in the nation in a landmark liquor liability case.
 In 2009, she founded the Animal Law Section of the State Bar of Georgia, a mainstream section that offers resources to all Georgia attorneys.
-In 2014, she co-founded Animal Law Source, an organization that serves as a resource for animal law professionals across the state and animallawsource.org, a website dedicated to assisting those professionals.
-Her continuing efforts to draft legislation protecting children and animals resulted in the passage of many state and local laws.
-Having trained over 5,000 professionals, she continues teaching prosecutors, judges, attorneys, law enforcement, animal control ofﬁcers, veterinarians, vet techs, animal shelter staff, rescue/foster, dog trainers, students and professionals involved with animals throughout Georgia on animal law, animal cruelty, neglect, ﬁghting, abandonment, hoarding, large impound cases, equine cruelty, public safety, dangerous dog, civil dog bite cases and liability issues facing all professions involved.
+In 2014, she founded Animal Law Source, an organization that serves as a resource for animal law professionals across the state and animallawsource.org, a website dedicated to assisting those professionals.
+Her continuing efforts to draft legislation protecting children and animals resulted in the passage of many state and local laws Some of those include our states dog fighting law, dangerous dog law, the cost of animal care bond law, and the animal cruelty law.
+Having trained thousands of professionals, she continues teaching prosecutors, judges, attorneys, law enforcement, animal control ofﬁcers, veterinarians, vet techs, animal shelter staff, rescue/foster, dog trainers, students and professionals involved with animals throughout Georgia on animal law, animal cruelty, neglect, ﬁghting, abandonment, hoarding, large impound cases, equine cruelty, public safety, dangerous dog, civil dog bite cases and liability issues facing all professions involved.

 Paula Krimer, DVM, DVSc, DACVP